anzusystems/common-admin/docs/guide/local-development/index.md

 ## Local development

+#### Local playground
-You can use `src/views` as a playground to develop and test your feature.
-You can also use `docs` to import and test your feature.
+You can use `src/views` as a playground to develop and test your features.
+Put playground code in a separate folder with all code.
+Do not use other folder structure for playground (except pinia and router).

-There is a pinia and vue router available too.
-This is just a playground and will eb not included inside final build.
+There is a pinia and vue router available for you to use too.
+This is just a playground and will be not included inside final build.

 You can run development playground using command:
 ::: code-group